jmeydam/queues/README.md

 * Dequeueing removes the leftmost element (here: set to NULL, return value).
 * Sequence of consecutive array slots "wraps around": slot 0 treated as the element following the last slot of the array.
-* For simplicity, this description mostly refers to the simple case without wrapping around - the queue consists of a sequence of consecutive array slots somewhere in the middle of the array (head leftmost element, tail empty slot to the right of the rightmost element)
+* For simplicity, this description mostly refers to the case without wrapping around - the queue then consists of a sequence of consecutive array slots somewhere in the middle of the array (head leftmost element, tail empty slot to the right of the rightmost element).
 * Overflow: tail reaches head, all array slots occupied.
 (To be avoided by sizing array appropriately.
 In case of overflow program should be terminated.)